8″ x 8″ painting by Raven

 Kroma paint on stretched canvas by Raven

 He had an idea for a surprise gift for his wife.
 Their favorite spot.
-It was a collaboration of his photos and description of their home away from home that gave me the inspiration to create this composition.
+It was a collaboration of his photos and description of their home away from home that provided the inspiration.